 The eye-witness, a teacher in his late teens back then, recalls being stopped one morning while cycling in town and herded towards an open space opposite the present-day Telekom building along Jalan Bagan Luar (see slideshow above).
 Others had wisely fled the scene.
 There a small crowd of about a dozen reluctant onlookers had gathered, a short distance away from the gruesome scene that was about to unfold.

 Before them, a 17- or 18-year-old youth lay awaiting a public execution.
 He had been held in a cell at the police garrison in Butterworth.
 The youth was on the ground crouched, his head in the direction of a pit in the earth, presumably freshly dug by the hapless victim himself.

-Suzuki stretched out his hand, swirled his sword down and beheaded the youth.
-The body slumped and lurched forward into the pit.
+Suzuki stretched out his hand, raised his sword down and in a flash beheaded the youth.
+The head fell to the ground with a soft thud, the decapacitated body slumped.

 The small crowd gasped with shock and horror.
 They had never seen anything like it.

 The severed head was carried solemnly by a Punjabi officer from the police garrison and paraded along Jalan Bagan Luar Road.
 Another witness, a teenaged girl living along the road, recalls being filled with terror and hiding in her home along that road.
 At the intersection in Bagan, the severed head was mounted on a four-feet-high stool with a circular hole in the seat so that the neck could be inserted in and the head propped up on the seat for all to see.

 This execution was carried out some time in the middle of the Japanese Occupation (1941-1945).